Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 Once you have the building environment ready, you can start to build the image following the steps below.
 You don't have to rerun the `setup_host.sh`.

-  1. Export PATH and source the appropriate settings for PetaLinux, Vivado, and SDK.
+  1. Source the appropriate settings for PetaLinux, Vivado, and SDK.
 Suppose you are using Xilinx 2019.1 tools:

      .. code-block:: console

-        export PATH="/opt/crosstool-ng/bin:/opt/qemu/bin:$PATH"
         source <path-to-vivado>/Vivado/2019.1/settings64.sh
         source <path-to-sdk>/SDK/2019.1/settings64.sh
         source <path-to-petalinux>/petalinux-v2019.1-final/settings.sh
         petalinux-util --webtalk off

-     Currently the SD build flow is checking the PetaLinux path for the version number, so please make sure the version number appears in your installation path of Petalinux.
-     In the above commands, the SD build flow will recognize the Petalinux version number as 2019.1.

   2. Navigate to the following directory and run make